Here are the people involved with the Vernal Education Project.

 Randy Schutt is a long-time progressive change activist, researcher, writer, and teacher.
 He first worked for social change in 1977 with the Stanford Committee for a Responsible Investment Policy (SCRIP) which worked to sever Stanford University’s connection to South African apartheid.
 He then worked for eight years in Palo Alto, California with Citizens for Alternatives to Nuclear Energy (CANE), which was a member-group of the Abalone Alliance and Livermore Action Group (LAG).
 During this time, he co-authored two books for the Center for Economic Conversion (CEC) and researched military industry for CEC and the Pacific Studies Center (PSC).

 Later he worked with the Peninsula Peace and Justice Center in Palo Alto, California, served on the board of trustees of Agape Foundation in San Francisco, and facilitated workshops for the Ruckus Society in Oakland, California.
 Most recently he has worked with the Cleveland Nonviolence Network and Cleveland Peace Action.
-Most recently, with Pamela Haines, he edited the materials for START, a free 24-week progressive study course.

 Since 1980, he has facilitated over eighty workshops on cooperative decision-making, nonviolent direct action, nonviolent national defense, and personal transformation.
 He has also assisted in teaching two classes at Stanford: one on cooperative decision-making and another on housing cooperatives.
 In 2009, he taught “Nonviolence: Theory and Practice” at Kent State University.